-At the time of this writing (July 2020), the pandemic continues to rage on here in the United States.
-As infection rates drop in some states, there’s been a frighteningly significant resurgence in others.
-As we all grapple with what seems like an endless state of uncertainty for education, travel and everyday life, companies and entrepreneurs are faced with questions like, “How do we lessen the impact of this pandemic on our business?” or “How can we survive and perhaps even thrive in a time like this?”
+As colder weather drives more and more people indoors, the pandemic continues to rage on in the US, stretching medical resources to its limits, and once again prompting potentially economically devastating lockdowns.
+As we all grapple with what seems like an endless state of uncertainty and, despite surprising news about a promising COVID-19 vaccine trial, lack of a clear end in sight, companies and entrepreneurs are faced with questions like, “How can we continue to lessen the impact of this pandemic on our business?” and “How can we survive and perhaps even thrive in a time like this?”.

 So, let’s take a look at where one can begin to take action in small, manageable and meaningful ways.
 By putting one foot in front of the other we can begin to push through, overcome and eventually thrive in this new business setting.
 You’ve done hard things before–and you can do it again!

 Everyone craves connection right now.
 We all crave a sense of direction, a purpose and a community.
 Build a community for your target audience and do what you can to give back, be helpful and provide value along the way.